paolostivanin/OTPClient/README.md

 ## Testing
 * Before each release, I run PVS Studio in order to catch even more errors and/or corner cases
 * With every commit to master, OTPClient is compiled in CircleCI against different distros

+## Protobuf
+The protobuf files needed to decode Google's otpauth-migration qr codes have been generated with `protoc --c_out=src/ proto/google-migration.proto`

 ## Wiki
 For things like roadmap, screenshots, how to use OTPClient, etc, please have a look at the [project's wiki](https://github.com/paolostivanin/OTPClient/wiki).
 You'll find a lot of useful information there.